imsaha/imsaha/README.md

 ### Hi there 👋
 ___

-I’m a Full-Stack Software Developer with a strong focus on building scalable and maintainable enterprise applications using technologies like ASP.NET Core, React, and React Native.
-I'm passionate about software architecture, system design, and exploring the principles of microservices to craft efficient, resilient solutions.
+I’m a Full-Stack Software Developer with a strong focus on building scalable and maintainable enterprise applications using ASP.NET Core, React, and React Native.
+I’m passionate about software architecture, system design, and microservices, and I bring a keen eye for UI/UX to deliver intuitive and polished experiences across both web and mobile platforms.

 <h3 align="left">Languages and Tools:</h3>